turingschool-examples/frontend-mod-1-prework/day_7/high_level.md

 * Reassign the unicode value with fromCharCode

 * Pass new encoded string through the encode method, and assign output to the cipher instance

+## Checker Board

+* Prompt user to select size of Board

+* Create iteration that places array x, ' ', x

+* Iteration alternate each line whether x or '' comes first

+* Iteration could start at 0, for every odd number place a X and even place ' ',

+* Alternate based on odd or even like FizzBuzz makes each line alternate correctly

+* Use I++ as increment to count, set limit of lines to user input size